Sjavs: Deal

-Normally the player who is the scorer deals first.
-The dealer shuffles well and lays the cards in front of the cutter, the player on the right, who knocks or cuts the pack.
+Normally the player who keeps track of the score by writing it down, deals first.
+The dealer shuffles the cards thoroughly and lays them in front of the cutter, the player on the right, who knocks or cuts the pack.
 If the cutter knocks, players are dealt all 8 cards at once; if the cards are cut, the dealer deals two rounds of 4 cards each.
 In the event of a misdeal, the cards are redealt by the next dealer.